Computer Science and Discrete Mathematics (CSDM)

 The CSDM program, which is in its 19th year, has two weekly seminars.
 The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, Rutgers University, DIMACS or AT&T. For more information, check out the pages Seminars and People.

-Previous activities of the CSDM program can be found through the links listed in the sidebar to the right.
+Previous activities of the CSDM program can be found through the links listed above.

 Welcome to the home page of the special program in Theoretical Computer Science and Discrete Mathematics (TCS/DM).